Whippits and Nitrous Oxide

 General Info

-"Whippits" is a slang term for nitrous oxide whipped cream chargers.
-More specifically, whippits usually refers to whipped cream chargers that are used as an inhalant, and not for their legal culinary uses.
-Although there is a brand of whipped cream charger actually named "Whip-It", the word "whippits" can mean any brand of nitrous oxide charger - iSi, Purewhip, EZ-Whip, etc.
+Whippits is a slang term for nitrous oxide whipped cream chargers.
+More specifically, whippits usually refers to whipped cream chargers.
+Although there is a brand of whipped cream charger actually named Whip-It, the word "whippits" can mean any brand of nitrous oxide charger - iSi, Purewhip, EZ-Whip, etc.

 Whippits (whipped cream chargers) are small stainless steel canisters that are filled with 8 grams of food-grade nitrous oxide.
 Each 8 gram whippit is approximately 3/4" x 2.5" and weighs approximately 25 grams.
 Whippits should not be confused with CO2 soda chargers, which are commonly used for making soda water and for use with pellet guns.